 Using Your Cell Phone as a Modem

 It is possible to use your Bluetooth-enabled cell phone or PDA as a modem if it has GPRS or EDGE network capability.
 One caveat is that many cell-phone providers lock this functionality out of their phones unless the customer has a data plan with them.
 Data plan prices vary significantly, depending upon how much throughput you are allowed and which carrier you use.
 I obtained an introductory plan for $25 US per month.
 An unlimited data plan probably costs in the range of $60 US a month.
 This is a good option for road warriors who might be traveling into areas where broadband is not readily available, but cell-phone service is.
+Nowhere on my cell-phone provider’s Web site did it mention that this service is available to Linux users.
+However, the provider offers a custom application for Windows users.
+The application provides users with Internet access using their service.
+Mac OS X users were relegated to a How-To document on the customer support Web site.

 It was only when I requested to talk to the technical support that the provider openly acknowledged that connectivity under Linux was possible.
 I was then provided with a custom script that calls the WvDial PPP dial-up application.